automl/AutoFolio/README.md

 The recognized options and their types are as follows.

 * `wallclock_limit`.
 The amount of time (in seconds) for optimizing hyperparameters.
 Type: integer.
-Default: 2 days.
+Default: 300 seconds --- should be increased!

 #### Feature groups

 * `allowed_feature_groups`.
 A list of the feature groups to consider for